The Pros and Cons of Teaching English One-on-One (Plus Lesson Ideas!)By Krzl Light Nuñes

 Work with a company

 First, to teach English online, you can opt to work with a company as a contractor.
-If you’re keen on giving classes to kids, online ESL companies like VIPKid and GoGoKid provide one-to-one classes to young learners.
-Meanwhile, online English schools that cater to adults, such as Hallo and English First, also offer one-to-one lessons (aside from group classes) to students.
+If you’re keen on giving classes to kids, there are many online ESL companies that provide one-to-one classes to young learners.
+Meanwhile, online English schools that cater to adults also offer one-to-one lessons (aside from group classes) to students.

 Teach as a freelancer